SteveTrabajo/Web-Project/README.md

-# 🌱 BIO-BOT – Academic Assistant for Biotechnology Students
+# 🌱 BIO-BOT 2.0 - Academic Assistant for Biotechnology Students

-BIO-BOT is an intelligent academic assistant designed for **Biotechnology students**.
+BIO-BOT 2.0 is a revision and upgrade on the intelligent academic assistant designed for **Biotechnology students**.
 The system provides **natural-language answers in Hebrew** about courses, prerequisites, registration guidelines, lab schedules, and academic contacts — powered by structured academic data and AI (Google Gemini).

 ---